zip-rs/zip2/pull_request_template.md

     conflicts, but this is best-effort.
   - [An open PR has the "major" label](https://github.com/zip-rs/zip2/pulls?q=is%3Apr+is%3Aopen+label%3Amajor), which is specifically designed to alert authors of other PRs to likely conflicts.
-When major PRs are open, waiting until they're merged will save you some work on resolving conflicts.
+When major PRs are open, waiting until they're merged before starting development on a new PR will save you some work on resolving conflicts.
 - Please make sure your PR's target repo is `zip-rs/zip2` and not `zip-rs/zip-old`.
 The latter repo is no longer maintained, and I will archive it after closing the pre-existing issues.
 - Your changes must build against the MSRV (see README.md) AND the latest stable Rust version AND the latest nightly Rust version.